LoL DPS items guide - Core equipment for Damage Dealers

 Passive: Basic attacks grant bonus attack speed up to 48% and every third hit deals an additional “phantom hit”.

-Builds up rage stacks which grant additional Attack Speed and on hit effects.
+Builds up rage stacks that grant additional Attack Speed and on hit effects.
 As this is a hybrid item that combines Magical Damage and Physical Damage it should be used on heroes who can benefit from both like Master Yi or Kayle.
 This item can be deadly if paired up with other on-hit items, like Wit’s End, Blade of the Ruined King, or Nashor’s Tooth, or on-hit abilities like Kog’Maw’s Bio-Arcane Barrage, Varus Blighted Quiver passive, or Kai’sa Passive.
 Rageblade stacks are gathered faster on melee champions.

 Hextech Gunblade: 80 AP, 40 Attack Damage